-- ii.
-Applicant Name Clearly identify the lead applicant and co-applicant organization names. - Project priority (if agency is submitting multiple applications).
+- Project priority (if agency is submitting multiple applications).
 Explain the prioritization, including any state, regional or local planning efforts that support the ranking. - iv.
 Project Purpose and Need v.
-Project Location vi.
-Project Mode (s)
+Project Location

 A brief summary of the project purpose and need.